 During our last visit to Maui, we booked our tour with Pacwhale Eco Adventures, because their profits directly support their sister company, Pacific Whale Foundation, an actual nonprofit dedicated to the research and conservation of whales, dolphins, and other marine life.

-Beyond just supporting a company that I know is doing good in the world, it’s undoubtedly one of the best whale watching tours in Maui– our tour guides were so knowledgeable and it was clear they cared about bettering the ocean (e.g., steering the boat out of the way to pick up trash that was floating by).
+Beyond just supporting a company that I know is doing good in the world, it’s undoubtedly one of the best whale watching tours in Maui.
+Our tour guides were so knowledgeable and it was clear they cared about bettering the ocean (e.g., steering the boat out of the way to pick up trash that was floating by).

 Not visiting during whale season?
 Not to worry- they also have plenty of snorkeling tours, like this one, where you’ll snorkel in a colorful coral reef with a certified marine naturalist and get to watch dolphins playing in the waves around your boat.